Teacher Pathway Program

 The Talent Together consortium has been working together since early summer 2022 but began to pick up steam as the Michigan Department of Education (MDE) announced an upcoming Grow Your Own grant based on the legislature’s allocation of $175M for that purpose.
 The group has been working with education talent experts at the Michigan Educator Workforce Initiative, to design the innovative program.

 The program plans to welcome its first cohort of teacher candidates in the fall of 2023.
-We expect the application process to begin no sooner than April 2023.
+We expect the application process to begin in mid-May.
 Please submit your information in the Form for Interested Applicants to be added to a listserv.
 Updates on the application process will be provided via email.

 1.)
 Remove barriers to the teaching profession by creating flexible and accessible pathways for aspiring teachers.